-I see progress in equality, diversity and inclusion as central to the new University Strategy which we will launch in September 2020 to guide us over the next decade.
-Our future successes will depend on the strength of the shared purpose that exists across the University community, to remove barriers and create opportunities to support all of our colleagues to achieve their potential.
-The gender pay gap is one such barrier; we need to tackle it with energy and impact.
+Our future success will depend on the strength of the shared purpose that exists across the University community.
+That in turn needs us to remove barriers and create opportunities to support all of our colleagues to achieve their potential.
+The gender pay gap is one such barrier and we need to tackle it with energy and impact.

 Professor Charlie Jeffery,